icolomina/symfony-soroban-example/README.md

 This command creates the contract wasm file on the folder *target/wasm32-unknown-unknown/release*.
 You don't have to move the wasm file to any folder.
 The project will search and get wasm file contents for you.

+### Create a Key pair
+We need to create a key pair so the project can deploy the contract.
+Go to the [stellar laboratory](https://laboratory.stellar.org/) and follow the next steps:
+- Select the *test* network and the *Create Account* tab.
+- Click on the *Generate keypair* button.
+You will se a new public and private key.
+- Copy the public key and paste it in the input bellow.
+Then click on *Get test network lumens* to fund the account.
+- Save the public and private keys since we will need them later.

 ### The token
 The project needs a token so the contract can transfer the funds.
 We can use the [soroban-token-example](https://github.com/stellar/soroban-examples/tree/v20.0.0-rc2/token).
 First of all, create a new folder called *token* in the root project: